whyboris/karma-helpful-reporter/README.md

       // limit the number of lines of error shown
       // No error occurs if this limit is longer than
       // the number of lines reported.
-      maxLogLines: 5 // default is unlimited
+      maxLogLines: 5, // default is unlimited

       // remove lines from the final report containing any of these
       // accepts strings.
 If you want to stop reporting dozens
       // of lines that tell you nothing of value
-      removeLinesContaining: ['@angular', 'zone.js'] // default is []
+      removeLinesContaining: ['@angular', 'zone.js'], // default is []

       // underline filename of some file type
       // All files in the error report that have this
       // particular extention will be underlined
-      underlineFileType: 'spec.ts' // default is ''
+      underlineFileType: 'spec.ts', // default is ''

       // set custom color options for error report
       // will only work with numbers permitted in